Cgruppo/Pacibay/README.md

 Pacibay is smart spider for getting news from china news. just for xingxian.today

 # zenhouse
+it's wechat reading book club. it was 【小兰花•汇悟舍】 a chinese name of zenhouse

 # zendata
+zendata for zenlive visual map.

 # zenbelive.sh monitor